 - The Company prepares its cash flow forecast based on the most recent financial budget approved by management with projected revenue growth rate.
-Average monthly revenue per user is expected to grow at 4% per year. - Terminal growth rate is assumed at 4% and is based on industry growth rate and projected growth of Indian economy. - The EBIDTA margin is expected to be at the same level through out the projected period. - The free cash flow arrived at were discounted to present value using weighted average cost of capital (WACC) at the rate 13.00%.
-The sum of the discounted cash flows along with the discounted terminal value is the estimated enterprise value. - 43.
-Despite of the outbreak of Coronavirus (COVID-19) leading to consequential lock down across the country during the previous year and further restrictions imposed by many State Governments during the current period due to spread of Covid-19 second wave and third wave, the Company has continued to operate and provide 'Direct to Home' (DTH) services to its customer without any disruptions.
-The Company has evaluated its liquidity position and recoverability and carrying value of its assets, including planned investments and has concluded that no further material adjustments is required at this stage in the financial statements.
-However, given the uncertainties in the economic environment, management's impact assessment is subject to significant estimation, uncertainties, and accordingly, the actual results in future may be different from those estimated as at the date of approval of these standalone financial statements.
-Considering that it is a dynamic and evolving situation, the management will continue to monitor any material changes to the future economic conditions and consequential impact on its business/operations. - 44.
-The Company has advanced loans, classified under long term loans and advances, to Dish TV Lanka Private Limited ("Dish Lanka"), its subsidiary company, which has incurred losses and its net worth has been eroded.
-The Company had recognised a provision for expected credit loss in earlier years for complete loan outstanding of Rs.
-23,025 lacs as on 31 March 2022 (previous year Rs.
-23,025 lacs).
+Average monthly revenue per user is expected to grow at 2% per year. - Terminal growth rate is assumed at 2% and is based on industry growth rate and projected growth of Indian economy. - The EBIDTA margin is expected to be at the same level through out the projected period. - The free cash flow arrived at were discounted to present value using weighted average cost of capital (WACC) at the rate 14.00%.
+The sum of the discounted cash flows along with the discounted terminal value is the estimated enterprise value. - 42.
+During the current year upon approval from Reserve Bank of India, the Company, has written off entire loan amounting to Rs.
+23,025 lacs given to Dish TV Lanka (Private) Limited (which has ceased to be the subsidiary of the Company) and interest thereon.
+These loans were fully provided for in the books of accounts during earlier years hence does not have any impact on the financial statement.